Lavender Fields Near London: 6 Pretty Purple Days Out This Summer

 Lavender in full bloom at Castle Farm in Kent.
 Photo: Londonist

 Lavender season in London.
-When cherry blossom posts and wisteria hysteria start to wither away, it means sweeping fields of lavender are nigh.
+As cherry blossom posts and wisteria hysteria gradually wither away on the 'gram, it means sweeping fields of lavender are nigh.

-Here are some of our favourite lavender farms and fields to visit near London — all of them are welcoming visitors this year.
+Here are some of our favourite lavender farms and fields to visit near London — all of them are welcoming visitors in 2025.
 Check websites for tickets and more details, and remember to make sure the lavender's in bloom before you make a special trip, as the season can vary by a couple of weeks.

 Just, *just* within the boundaries of London itself, Mayfield Lavender Farm is the closest lavender field to central London.
-It gained Instagram fame a few years ago, partly thanks to the red phone box plonked strategically in the middle of a field.
+It gained Instagram fame a while back, partly thanks to a strategically-plonked red phone box.

-The 25-acre farm is a sea of purple, enticing visitors to glide through it, as if in a purple-tinged dream.
-It gets very busy at weekends, so visit on a weekday if possible.
-There's a cafe and shop on site too, selling lavender ice cream, cream teas, cider (!), toiletries and other lilac-tinged treats.
+The 25-acre farm enticed visitors to glide through it as if in a purple-tinged dream.
+It gets busy at weekends, so visit on a weekday if possible.
+There's a cafe and shop on site, selling lavender ice cream, cream teas, cider (!), toiletries and other lilac-tinged treats.

-Tractor rides are available for an additional £2.50 per person, with a circuit of the farm taking about 20 minutes.
+Tractor rides are available for a small extra charge, with a circuit of the farm taking about 20 minutes.

 Mayfield Lavender Farm, 1 Carshalton Lane, Banstead, SM7 3JA.

-The farm also has a nursery and farm shop based in Epsom and open year-round.
+The farm also has a nursery and farm shop based in Epsom and open year-round, with a cafe serving a lavender cream tea.

 If you've taken the train between Orpington and Sevenoaks during lavender season, you'll have seen the bright purple fields next to the railway.
 They're part of the extensive Castle Farm empire, which is the largest producer of lavender in the UK — so naturally, they have a LOT going on during lavender season.
-Think guided tours through the fields and lavender distillery, picnics among the lavender, and self-guided walks with plenty of photo opportunities.
-In previous years, they've even offered professional massages among the lavender.
+Think guided tours through the fields and lavender distillery, picnics among the flowers, and self-guided walks with plenty of photo opportunities.
+In previous years, they've even offered professional massages among the lavender, though they're not on offer in 2025.

-The farm's 1,100 acres are spread all over this part of Kent, but the activity all takes place at The Hop Shop near Shoreham.
-If you visit, sample the lavender ice cream available in the farm shop — delish.
+The farm's 1,100 acres are spread all over this part of Kent, but the activity all takes place at Castle Farm near Shoreham.
+If you visit, sample the lavender ice cream available in the farm shop delish.

-Open to the public: The Hop Shop farm shop is open all year, but access to other parts of the farm is only available in lavender season, late June-late July.
-Booking for the 2023 lavender season opens in June.
-Guided tours from £12 adult/£6 child, lavender picnics from £12 adult/£6 child, lavender walks from £4 adult/£2.50 child.
+Open to the public: The farm shop is open all year, but access to other parts of the farm is only available in lavender season, usually mid June-late July.
+Booking for the 2025 lavender season (19 June-27 July 2025) is now open.
+Guided tours from £14 adult/£7 child, lavender picnics from £13 adult/£6.50 child (bring your own picnic), lavender walks from £6 adult/£3.50 child.

-The Hop Shop at Castle Farm, Redmans Lane, Shoreham, Sevenoaks, Kent, TN14 7UB.
-The village of Otford, with its own solar system, is under 10 minutes drive away if you want to make a day of it.
+Castle Farm, Redmans Lane, Shoreham, Sevenoaks, Kent, TN14 7UB.
+The village of Otford, with its own solar system, is under 10 minutes drive away if you want to make a day of it, as is Lullingstone Castle and the World Garden.

 Lavender fields in and near London: People walking through rows of Lavender at Hitchin Lavender in Hertfordshire